Work placements raising ambitions and aspirations of inner-city students

 One of the things we have wanted to do is give students experience, something to put on their CV.
 This project gives them something tangible.

-John is hoping that the practical skills learnt from these work placements will augment the knowledge developed during academic work, making students well-rounded, attractive propositions for perspective employers.
+John anticipated that the practical skills learnt from these work placements will augment the knowledge developed during academic work, making students more well-rounded, attractive propositions for perspective employers.

 "These visits build team working skills, reflection, and aspiration", he said.
 “Participants also gained an understanding of the importance of IT and business processes.
 In terms of the impact that will have on the UK economy going forward that can only be a benefit.”

-However, for John, the biggest benefit has been that students can now see a clearer career path.
+However, for John, the biggest benefit he saw from the work placements scheme was that students could begin to see a clearer career path for themselves.

 “When students go into the workplace, even for just a few weeks, they form relationships with the people they work with.
 They get to see how these people have got there.
 This isn’t just something we are talking about in a careers lesson any more, these are real people.”

-The visits to Ireland are proving informative as the college moves toward the new T-Level qualifications, which require a three-month work placement.
-Whilst the shorter-term project in Ireland has made the students more employable, it has also given the college experience in arranging the placements and overseeing their operation.
+The visits to Ireland proved to be informative as the college was in the process of introducing T-Level qualifications, which require a three-month work placement.
+Whilst the shorter-term project in Ireland made the students more employable, it also gave the college experience in arranging the placements and overseeing their operation.

 "Increases in motivation"